govind2819/Micrograd-from-scratch/README.md

-# Micrograd-from-scratch
-Implementation of a minimal automatic differentiation engine inspired by Andrej Karpathy's Micrograd to understand backpropagation and computational graphs.
-# Micrograd Implementation (From Scratch)

 ## Overview

 This project is a simple implementation of an automatic differentiation engine inspired by the Micrograd tutorial by Andrej Karpathy.